Supragya13/TheSparkFoundationTask2/README.md

 #Supervised Machine Learning

-#Predicting score of student given the amount of time he studies
+#Predicting score of student given the amount of time he/she studies